 1. The Balance Sheet: A Snapshot of Financial Health

-Components of a Balance Sheet
+Key Components of a Balance Sheet:

-Liabilities: Divided into current and long-term liabilities.
+Liabilities: These represent what your business owes.
+Liabilities are also categorized into current and long-term liabilities.

-Balance Sheet for Green Wheels Ltd. | As of Dec 31, 2023 |
+Balance Sheet for Green Wheels Ltd. As of Dec 31, 2023

-Assets | |
+Assets | Amount ($) |

 Current Assets | |